Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: Appendix

 where the $M$ in constraints \eqref{eqn:CT_5} and \eqref{eqn:CT_6} is a big-M coefficient satisfying $-M\le t_{u,i}-t_{v,i}\le M$ for all $(i,j)\in\cup_v\cR_v$, $u,v\in\cV_{i,j}$ with $u>v$ and any feasible values of $t_{u,i}$ and $t_{v,i}$.

-The objective \eqref{eqn:CT_1} consists of two terms corresponding to fuel saving of lead and trailing vehicles on each edge, respectively.
+The objective \eqref{eqn:CT_1} consists of two terms corresponding to fuel saving of lead and trailing vehicles on each arc, respectively.
 Note that maximizing the total fuel saving is equivalent to minimizing the total fuel cost.
 Constraints \eqref{eqn:CT_2}--\eqref{eqn:CT_4} ensure that vehicle travel times are consistent.
-Constraints \eqref{eqn:CT_5}--\eqref{eqn:CT_6} ensure that if vehicle $u$ follows vehicle $v$ in a platoon on edge $(i,j)$, they must traverse the edge simultaneously.
-Constraint~\eqref{eqn:CT_7} ensures that if vehicle $v$ is a lead vehicle on an edge, it cannot follow any other vehicles.
-If $v$ is not a lead vehicle, it can follow no more than one vehicle (the lead vehicle) on an edge.
+Constraints \eqref{eqn:CT_5}--\eqref{eqn:CT_6} ensure that if vehicle $u$ follows vehicle $v$ in a platoon on arc $(i,j)$, they must traverse the arc simultaneously.
+Constraint~\eqref{eqn:CT_7} ensures that if vehicle $v$ is a lead vehicle on an arc, it cannot follow any other vehicles.
+If $v$ is not a lead vehicle, it can follow no more than one vehicle (the lead vehicle) on an arc.
 (Note that our formulation does not allow any trailing vehicle to lead another vehicle.)
 Constraint~\eqref{eqn:CT_8} enforces that a vehicle can lead at most $\lambda-1$ other vehicles.
-Constraint~\eqref{eqn:CT_9} states that if $v$ is a lead vehicle on an edge, the number of vehicles following $v$ on that edge must be at least one.
+Constraint~\eqref{eqn:CT_9} states that if $v$ is a lead vehicle on an arc, the number of vehicles following $v$ on that arc must be at least one.